Knock, knock...knock, knock....

 “No, of course, you do not.”

 “Why are you doing this?
-What do you want of me?” asked the Pastor.
-His mouth and throat were dry from fright, causing his voice to croak.
+What do you want of me?” asked the Pastor, with mouth and throat dry and raspy from fright.

 “To warn, you, Desmond, so that you will surrender and enter in.”